The Hero’s Journey: Joseph Campbell Now More Relevant Than Ever

 No wonder there’s such interest in yogic practice, meditation, and ancient philosophy; we’ve been given the call to adventure, but we’re in Campbell’s third stage of the Hero’s Journey: refusal of the call.

 But the mentor we seek is right in front of us, waiting to be embraced, waiting to help us cross the threshold and approach the inmost cave.
-To put into action those transformational principles we know to be true in our heart.
+To put into action those transformational principles we know to be true in our hearts.

 There, we can face our biggest ordeal to reach the apotheosis, seize the sword, and return with the elixir.
 There’s a hero in us all, don’t wait to start your journey.